-It is the policy of Northern Star Council to maintain a Scouting environment based on respect and courtesy.
+It is the policy of Northern Star Council, Boy Scouts of America to maintain a Scouting environment based on respect and courtesy.
 This policy is in effect at all Scouting properties (camps and offices) and at all functions (council, district and unit meetings, activities and events).
 Northern Star Council does not tolerate harassment of any kind of our youth members, adult volunteers, employees, suppliers, or the general public.
 Any form of harassment that violates federal, state or local law is a violation of this policy and will be treated as a disciplinary matter.
 This includes but is not limited to harassment related to an individual’s race, religion, creed, color, sex, gender, sexual orientation, national origin, ancestry, citizenship status, uniformed service member status, marital status, pregnancy, age, medical condition, physical or emotional disability, or status with regard to public assistance.

 For these purposes the term “harassment” includes slurs and any other offensive remarks, jokes, and other verbal, graphic, or physical conduct that denigrates or shows hostility or aversion to an individual because of any of these characteristics and that has the purpose or effect of creating an intimidating, hostile or offensive environment or of unreasonably interfering with an individual's Scouting participation.
 One type of harassment prohibited by this policy is sexual harassment, which includes unwelcome advances, requests for sexual favors and other offensive verbal or physical conduct.